michael2012z/BitBible/markdown/KJV/files/Ps.md

 30. Thou sendest forth thy spirit, they are created: and thou renewest the face of the earth.

-31. The glory of the Lord shall endure for ever: the Lord shall rejoice in his works.endure: Heb. be
+31. The glory of the Lord shall endure for ever: the Lord shall rejoice in his works.

 32. He looketh on the earth, and it trembleth: he toucheth the hills, and they smoke.